dyvenia/viadot/docs/howtos/uk_carbon_intensity.md

 # Using StatsToCSV and StatsToExcel class

-For downloading UK Carbon Intensity Statistics to a csv or excel file, Initialize the object.
+For downloading UK Carbon Intensity Statistics to a csv or excel file, use StatsToCSV or StatsToExcel class.

 ## Initialize the StatsToCSV and StatsToExcel
 ```python